Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 **\> safety**

-Jai was designed with these _goals_ in mind:

-1. A simple, clean, consistent syntax and a lot of expressive power.
-2. A very high-speed compiler.
-3. Excellent performance, on par with C++, or similar to C, or even faster.
-4. Safety in execution and useful and pleasant compiler error-messages.

-To realize these goals, Jai has the following _properties_:
+To realize these priorities, Jai has the following _properties_:

-1. Putting _data at the center_ of the design (see ??).

-2. The compiler is written in C++.
+1. The compiler is written in C++.
 There are no header files, and no forward declarations.
 Also builds can be controlled from within the language, the process is the same for all platforms (see ??); make-files or any other external build-systems are not needed.
-Jai has extensive compile time meta programming functionality, even to the point of being able to run programs at compile time (see ??).
+Jai has extensive compile time meta programming functionality, even to the point of being able to run programs at compile time (see § 3.2.4).
 It also has compile time polymorphism (see ??), and a powerful macro system ( see ??).

 The goal is to compile 1M lines of code in \< 1s (from scratch, without delta builds).
-The official compilation speed of the compiler is 250,000 lines of code per second using the x64 backend, according to the CHANGELOG of beta 0.0.045 (using Sokoban as a benchmark).
+The official compilation speed of the compiler is 250,000 lines of code per second using the x64 backend, according to the CHANGELOG of beta 0.0.045 (using the Sokoban game as a benchmark).

-3. Explicit control over optimization and performance characteristics: things like inlining (see ??) and LLVM optimizations (see ??).
+2. Explicit control over optimization and performance characteristics: things like inlining (see ??) and LLVM optimizations (see ??).
 Jai also effectively uses pointers and it has an implicit context system to switch memory allocation schemes.

-4. Bounds checking (see ??), and initialization (see ??).
+3. Bounds checking (see ??), and initialization (see § 5.3.1).
+4. Putting _data at the center_ of the design (see ??).

 In order to increase performance, Jai has NO: